ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 This is the program that you are going to save to disk.

-As previously explained (in [chapter 6](#chapter6), you cannot simply unwrap a brand new disk and hope to save programs onto it straight away; it must first be made ready to use with the aid of the `FORMAT` command. `FORMAT` will erase anything that was previously on the disk and set it up for +3 BASIC to use.
+<a id="format"></a>As previously explained (in [chapter 6](#chapter6), you cannot simply unwrap a brand new disk and hope to save programs onto it straight away; it must first be made ready to use with the aid of the `FORMAT` command. `FORMAT` will erase anything that was previously on the disk and set it up for +3 BASIC to use.
 Be careful, therefore, not to `FORMAT` any disk that has programs on it you might like to keep.
 To format your new disk, type in the following...

     FORMAT "a:"